some-coder/asoss-project/rq-and-hypotheses.md

 worse (better) outcomes for the small-size best strategy (a large-size, different strategy).
 On the other hand, these group effects may be negligible, which would cause the small-size best strategy to also be best at large sizes of fish schools.

+## Results

+Also see `plots/strategies.pdf` and `plots/strategies-together.pdf`.
+It appears that the _Mixed_ and _Solitary when nearby_ both reach a shared minimum in number of fish caught, at least so for the fish school size of 100 individuals.
+Closely following these two are the _Optimal_ and _Refuge-escape_ strategies, with slightly higher mortality rates.

+When looking at the catches-over-lock-ons metric (`C/L`), the same four strategies seem to perform best.
+Only for the smallest fish school size considered (100 individuals) the _Solitary when nearby_ method seems to perform unambiguously best of all four; for greater fish school sizes, all seem to perform relatively similarly.

+As for the impact of fish school size on performance, it seems that a strategy either (i) sees no significant difference in performance as the fish school size varies (_Protean_, _Optimal_, _Refuge-escape_), while for others (ii) a significant difference arises between fish school sizes of primarily 100 and 200 (_Biased_, _Refuge_, _Zig-zag_, _Mixed_, _Solitary when nearby_).
+Still, the _Solitary when nearby_ keeps a mortality-minimising position even at higher fish school sizes, although it needs to share said place with the other three strategies in the sub-top, which have been listed in the previous paragraph.

+## Conclusions

+For the **research question**, I reject my hypothesis that the _Refuge-escape_ strategy minimises the number of caught fish among all eight strategies, because the results pointed out that instead four strategies jointly seem to perform all similarly well.

+For exactly the same reason, I conclude that I must reject my hypothesis for the **first corollary**.

+Lastly, since I did not have a clear hypothesis for the **second corollary**, I simply re-iterate my observation for this last question: fish school size does impact (a subset of) the strategies' mortality rates, although it does not change the best strategy (or, rather, top four of strategies).